workhorsy/pijamas/docs/index.md

 <img src="https://zardoz89.github.io/pijamas/assets/img/error.png" />

-A failing assertation throws an Exception with information of what was expected, and file and line number where it failed
+A failing assertation throws an AssertException with information of what was expected, and file and line number where it failed.
+An AssertException it's an alias to AsertError or to UnitTestException if Unit-thereaded it's present.

 ## Need more documentation?